b0llull0s/Arch-Installation-Scripts/README.md

 ## Installation:

-Make you sure you have a `USB` ready to use with a verified Arch `ISO`, you can find how to verified the integrity of your `ISO` inside the Arch documentation.
+- Make you sure you have a `USB` ready to use with a verified Arch `ISO`
 - You can use `rufus` or `dd` command in linux:
 ```bash
 # Lookup for your USB drive